Payment method:Cash, Paypal, Credit card

-* Payment will be made in Euro funds at the end of your journey directly to your Driver, or you may prepay in advance via PayPal.
-Please let us know when you book your tour if you wish to prepay and just enjoy yourself on the day of your tour.
+Payment for this Wine Tasting tour - Orvieto and Montepulciano can be made in Euro funds at the end of your journey directly to your driver, or you may prepay in advance via PayPal or Credit Card online when you Confirm your Tour.

-and please do not drink alcoholic beverages or wine on an empty stomach.
-Excessive consumption of wine or alcoholic beverages may interfere with the enjoyment of your tour.
-In case that excessive consumption of wine and/or alcohol results in your desire to return to your hotel early, please be advised that you will not be reimbursed for the remaining portion of the tour, and you accept financial responsibility for the full fare of the tour as originally booked.
+* Please taste wine responsibly, and never on an empty stomach.
+Excessive consumption of wine may interfere with the enjoyment of your tour.
+In case that excessive consumption of wine and/or alcohol results in your desire to return to your hotel early, please be advised that you will not be reimbursed for the remaining portion of the tour, and will be charged the full fare of the tour as originally booked.

 This Wine Tasting tour - Orvieto and Montepulciano provides an English speaking Driver who is NOT a Licensed Tour Guide or a sommelier.